Penland Glass Studio

 Toolkits (if applicable)

-The flame studio has great tool kits for rent.
+The flame studio has great toolkits for rent.
 Flameworking students will need a $100 deposit and a $10 rental fee to check out the kit.
 The deposit will be returned when your kit is checked back in good working order.
 The studio assistant will go over all the tools with each student and fill out the correct paperwork.
-The student is responsible for the kit and any damaged or lost items must be replaced before refund of deposit.
+The student is responsible for the kit, and any damaged or lost items must be replaced before the deposit will be refunded.

 There are 2 class areas at the glass studio.
 The inside classroom has 8 large tables, open shelving units, and storage bins.
 The outside area is covered by a roof but is open air with 5 very large tables and outlets for power.
 This space is great for working on smelly or messy projects.
 Both classes share both of these areas, so it is important to respect the space and keep it neat.
 Some classes split the space, which works really well.
 There is a stereo in each studio, so bring an open mind for listening to different kinds of music and feel free to bring your CDs or iPods.
 There is a small refrigerator in the studio to keep drinks cold and a coffee maker for those early morning people.

 There is unlocked storage for all students in both studios and additional storage in the shared classrooms.
 Locked storage is available for flame students.